-UCSD is home to the Stuart Collection, a public art collection that has been on campus for over 40 years.
-The collection is designed to enrich UCSD’s cultural, intellectual, and scholarly life and its surrounding community.
+UCSD is home to the Stuart Collection, a public art collection on campus for over 40 years.
+The collection enriches UCSD’s cultural, intellectual, and scholarly life and its surrounding community.

 As you wander the campus, look for the works of art, including Fallen Star, the large bear sculpture outside the engineering building, and even whispering eucalyptus trees near the Geisel Library.
 The Scripps Institution of Oceanography is also part of UCSD and is located below the main campus on 170 acres of preserved land near the ocean.

 Pack a lunch and explore the beautiful college campus, filled with impressive architecture, art collections, and students from all walks of life.
-There are plenty of grassy, open spaces and places to sit and relax.
+Plenty of grassy, open spaces and places to sit and relax.